aneale1/paper_survey_Fall_23/OT.md

 Oblivious transfer means that a reciever and can authenticate a secret value, even though they do not know the secret themselves. [paper](https://dl.acm.org/doi/pdf/10.1145/3812.3818)

-there is the 1-out-of-2 oblivious transfer which is what is described
+there is the 1-out-of-2 oblivious transfer which is what is described as:
+* allows one party to transfer exactly one secret, out of two recognizable secretes, to his counterpart.
+Each secret is received with the probability of one half, while the sender is ignorant of which secret has been received.